What Type of Nutrients You Should Add to Your Diet

 - Vitamin C (ascorbic acid):

-is an antioxidant found in fruits and vegetables.
-Some of the science indicates that vitamin C lowers with other essential nutrients, can be of benefit to long-term eye health.
+This antioxidant is found in fruits and vegetables.
+Science indicates that vitamin C can benefit long-term eye health.

 - Vitamin E:

-in its most biologically active form is a powerful antioxidant found in nuts, fortified cereals, and sweet potatoes.
+In its most biologically active form, Vitamin E is a powerful antioxidant found in nuts, fortified cereals, and sweet potatoes.
 It is thought to protect cells of the eyes from damage caused by unstable molecules called free radicals which break down healthy tissue.

 - Essential Fatty Acids:

-are a necessary part of the human diet.
+These acids are a necessary part of the human diet.
 They maintain the integrity of the nervous system, fuel cells, and boost the immune system.
-Two Omega-3 fatty acids have been shown evidence of their importance for proper visual development and retinal function.

-when combined with carotenoids and vitamins C and E, may be of specific benefit to eye health.
-Can be found in following foods: shrimp, crab, salmon, halibut, Brazil nuts, enriched noodles, brown rice, or via supplements.
+When combined with carotenoids and vitamins C and E, selenium may be of specific benefit to eye health.
+It can be found in the following foods: shrimp, crab, salmon, halibut, Brazil nuts, enriched noodles, brown rice, or via supplements.